skofic/data-dictionary-management/docs/chr_AvBiomass.md

 ------
-Above ground biomass for the whole GCU, to describe the state of the vegetation.
+Above ground biomass for the whole GCU, or for the current shape, to describe the state of the vegetation.
 The above ground biomasse (in t/ha) includes all of the vegetation present and in forest and makes it possible to quantitatively consider the importance of wood in forests.